OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   To analyze the use of the Platform, and the people visiting the Website and using the Apps and Services, in order to improve SoundCloud® and customize it to your needs and interests.

+*   To show you interesting SoundCloud ads, when you visit third party websites.
+When you see our ads on a third party website or apps, we or third party services we engage for this purpose, may collect information your browser or mobile app makes available when seeing the ad (e.g. ip-addresses, referral URL, browser details, timestamp of request).
+Third party websites or apps may also allow us to measure the success of our ads on their websites.
+This may include e.g. whether a click converted to an actual purchase of a Subscription.
+Please see the privacy policy of such third party websites to understand what data may be collected and how to opt-out.

-*   To show you ads on behalf of advertisers, we use information that you make available to us when you interact with the Platform (e.g. by listening, favoriting or creating playlists), including location data, together with information you provide to us through the Platform, e.g. demographic information, you choose to make available to us (such as your age or gender) directly or through third party services.
+*   To show you ads on behalf of advertisers, we use information that you make available to us when you interact with the Platform (e.g. by listening, liking or creating playlists), including location data, together with information you provide to us through the Platform, e.g. demographic information, you choose to make available to us (such as your age or gender) directly or through third party services as well as information your browser sends us when using the Platform (e.g. referral URLs, device type or location data).
 This allows us to show you ads that are more relevant and interesting to you.
 Please note that we do not share personal data with advertisers.
 Instead, advertisers pre-define a specific audience by certain generic criteria (e.g. the city of residence, the age range, or the number of followers of an unidentified user) for a specific ad campaign.
 If your profile matches these generic criteria, we may choose to display a suitable ad to you.
 We may also display ads based on the content that you have recently viewed or searched.
 Before we may use location data from the app for the first time, your mobile device will generally ask you for permission first.
 In case you gave permission to do so, location based services in your device will collect location data for a couple of seconds.
 These will then be shared with us or a respective service provider.
+When we engage third party services such as ad-networks that enable us showing you interest based ads, we may also allow them to collect certain information such as cookie data from you.
+This information would allow these third-parties to deliver targeted advertisements that they believe will be of most interest to you.
+If you allow third party websites to collect and share data when you interact with their platform, ad-networks may use that information together with the information we allow them to collect on the Platform.
+Please see the privacy policy of such third party websites to understand what data may be collected and how to opt-out.

 *   To customize your use of the Platform and/or the content of any email newsletter or other material that we may send to you from time to time.